rvaiya/xmenu/README.md

 ## Keybindings

  Keybindings can be customized in ~/.xmenurc.
-The stock keybindings are vi-like (hjkl H, L) and support count operands (e.g '4H' places the cursor on the fourth item).
+The stock keybindings are vi-like (hjkl, H, L, C-f, /, etc) and support count operands ('4H' places the cursor on the fourth visible item).

 # Dependencies

 - libxcb
-- libXft
+- Xft
 - Xlib-xcb
 - Xlib